 Today is a chocolate kinda day.
 Then again, when is it ever not a chocolate kinda day?
-Let’s make these decadently sweet, crunchy & salty Chocolate Orange Toffee Crunch truffles together!
+Let’s make these decadently sweet, crunchy & salty Chocolate Orange truffles with toffee bits together!
 Why?
 Because everyday is a chocolate kinda day and these are super easy to make so why not?
 Chocoholics Unite!

 It has actually been a chocolate kinda week for me.
 I went a bit nuts and made 3-4 batches of chocolate truffles because I was in a funk, so there’s about 3 dozen cinnamon heart, toffee, pistachio, orange truffles and they are just hanging out in the fridge!
 I guess funks are good sometimes.

 If you know anything about my cooking style, you’ll know I am lacking in the baking and sweets department.
 I’m a savoury kinda girl but chocolate is my guilty pleasure and trust me, they are super easy to make.